paasmaker/paasmaker/documentation/source/user-howto-ruby-redmine.rst

 Restart the application, and then try to upload some files.
 You should see a brand new bucket in your Amazon S3 account, and when you attach files, they should appear in the bucket automatically.
-Note that the upload will make Redmine slower to upload files.
+Note that this plugin will make Redmine slower to upload files, as it has to go to S3 directly, but the result is that your files are persistent.

 Check in your changes, and deploy as appropriate.